 Hiroshima will always be known for the events of 1945, but this once war-shattered city is now a place of love and prosperity.
-You’ll spend the next two nights here, swept up by the lively pace, welcoming atmosphere and thriving food scene.
-During your stay, you’ll take a trip to Miyajima – the island of the gods – with a guide to learn the history of this ancient land, and spend some time at the Peace Memorial Park – a tranquil, reflective place, which acts as a symbol of Hiroshima’s past and future.
+You’ll spend two nights here, and will find a welcoming atmosphere and thriving food scene.
+During your stay, you’ll take a tour of the city and can spend time in the beautiful Peace Memorial Park – a symbol of how peace now prevails.

 Uncover the Heart of Kyoto

 When you think of Japan, you might imagine ancient temples, perfectly manicured zen gardens and time honoured tea ceremonies.
 Well, that’s Kyoto in a nutshell!
 During this trip you’ll spend 3 nights in this pretty city and hop aboard a bike to discover the city’s hidden backstreets.
 You can expect to whizz past willow lined rivers, along narrow streets and alongside traditional merchant houses.